captproton/jumpstart_deploy/README.md

 - **Bundle Commands**: install, exec

 By using these pre-built, battle-tested commands, you can be confident that your deployments will be executed consistently and without risk.

+## Error Handling

+The gem provides clear error messages for common issues:
+- Missing environment variables
+- Invalid application names
+- GitHub permission errors
+- Hatchbox configuration issues

+All commands can be safely interrupted with Ctrl+C if needed.

 ## Contributing and Support